Searching for details:

 At the beginning of the 21st century, or some 240 years after their discovery, Lagrangian points in the Earth-Moon system appeared for the first time on the short list of destinations for manned spacecraft.
 In its official strategy made public in 2011, NASA said that "initially, exploring the vast expanse of space surrounding the Earth and Moon, including the Lagrange points, will establish a human presence outside of LEO (low Earth orbit) as we prepare for more complex missions beyond the Earth’s gravitational influence...
 Exploring at Lagrange points could provide unique perspectives of the Moon, Sun, and Earth.
 The Lagrange point on the far side of the Earth-Moon system, called Earth-Moon L2 (EM L2), provides a “radio silence” zone for astronomical observations.
 Journeys to EM L2 would take humans farther than they have ever been from Earth.
 (587)

-According to preliminary plans published in 2011-2012, the man-tended outpost would serve as a way station to the Moon, then to asteroids and, ultimately, to Mars.
+According to preliminary plans published in 2011-2012, the man-tended outpost would serve as a stepping stone to the Moon, then to asteroids and, ultimately, to Mars.
 The alternative scenario called for the Lagrange-based station to serve as a spring-board to go to asteroids first, followed by lunar exploration, but it would also culminate with an expedition to Mars.

 In 2011, the Boeing company, NASA's primary contractor in the ISS project, formulated the following rational for placing the so-called "gateway" into either the L1 or L2 points in the Earth-Moon tandem: